Irish Naval Service: Other equipment

 The Naval Service also operates smaller training vessels, rigid-hulled inflatable boats and motor launches.
 The latter includes the Fionnghuala, an NSR vessel used for maritime security, search and rescue and training.

 Air assets to support naval patrols are provided by the Air Corps with their two Airbus C295 maritime patrol aircraft and AW139 helicopters operated from Casement Aerodrome, Baldonnel, County Dublin.

 In July 2015, the Irish Naval Service began using an Irish-based satellite communications system for its fleet, with new systems and equipment installed on all vessels.
 The Irish National Space Centre (NSC) at Elfordstown, Midleton, County Cork, and County Wicklow based company Voyager IP provided the contract.

-Acquisitions and future
+Recent acquisitions

 In 2010, the government ordered the first of four Samuel Beckett class OPVs.
 These purchases were informed by a Whitepaper on Defence which expected acquisition of three new naval vessels over 10 years from 2015 to 2025.
 As well as the acquired and ordered OPVs, the whitepaper covered a multi-role vessel (MRV) – which would be potentially enabled for helicopter operations and have a freight carrying capacity – to replace the flagship LÉ Eithne.